Sub-4 Breakthrough – Josh Young at the TCS London Marathon 2025

 🎯 Objective

-To complete the London Marathon in under 4 hours through consistent pacing, heat management, and strategic coaching support.
+To complete the TCS London Marathon in under 4 hours through consistent pacing, heat management, and strategic coaching support.

 🏃 Athlete Profile